Gameroom magazine: History

 In 1993 GameRoom absorbed a competing periodical, The Pinball Trader.
 To serve this market, GameRoom increased its pinball machine coverage.

 GameRoom was subsequently sold to Tim and Jacqueline Ferrante after the passing of Dave Cooper in September 1996.
 After relocating the magazine's homebase to Keyport, New Jersey, the magazine grew to feature regular columnists, more pages, a website online, and a merchandise department.

-Coverage of arcade video games increased in January 1997, and in 2001 GameRoom published The Arcade Video Game Price Guide, the world's first comprehensive pricing guide for arcade video games.
+Coverage of arcade video games began in January 1997 (with an article about Tapper), and in 2001 GameRoom published The Arcade Video Game Price Guide, the world's first comprehensive pricing guide for arcade video games.

 In late 2005, after nine years, the Ferrantes sold the magazine to Kevin Steele, best known as the creator of RetroBlast!, a website focusing on the home arcade industry.
 The first issue under Steele's direction was the January 2006 issue.
-Under his ownership, GameRoom features increased content, usually around 64 pages an issue, and full color pages throughout the magazine.
+Under his ownership, GameRoom featured increased content, usually around 64 pages an issue, and full color pages throughout the magazine.

-Around November 17, 2010 a notice was posted to the magazine's website announcing the magazine was no longer economically feasible to produce and would cease publication immediately.
+On November 17, 2010, a notice was posted to the magazine's website announcing the magazine was no longer economically feasible to produce and would cease publication immediately.
 The last issue produced was October 2010 - volume 22 number 10.

 On May 1, 2014, The Pinball Company announced it had acquired the assets of GameRoom and had plans to re-launch the magazine in the fall of that year.
 The magazine is now a quarterly publication and provides more high quality images of new and classic pinball machines and arcades.
 It continues to feature articles related to game room products and those who play and collect them.
 Five issues have been published (as of September 2016) under publisher, Nic Parks, and Editor Meredith Hoenes-Buckman, both of Columbia, MO.